JSischo/bikesharing/README.md

 ### The link below will take you to the various analysis graphs that were created and the final Storyboard.
 [link to dashboard](https://public.tableau.com/profile/jeff3975#!/vizhome/JSischo_CitiBike_Challenge/CheckoutTimesforUsers "link to dashboard")

-When looking at the data from the NYC bikesharing data, we can get a sense of what type of user we can target in Des Moines.
+When looking at the data from the NYC bikesharing data, we can get a high level sense of what type of user we can target in Des Moines.
 Some of the compelling data gives us the following conclusions and possible assumptions:
-1.
+- The breakdown of user type is overwhelmingly in favor of the subscriber, about 81%.
+This would seem to indicate that the majority of the users are not tourists and most likely residents of NYC.
+- The peak hours of usage are 5-7 PM and 8 AM.
+Again indicating that maybe the main user is someone who works in the area of the bike rental as those are typical work day commutes.
+This is further reinforced by the graph that represents the various length of times that each ride took.
+The overwhelming majority of rides were between 1 and 24 minutes.
+Most likely a short commute to work and back.
+-